TYPO3-Documentation/TYPO3CMS-Guide-ContentAndMarketing/Documentation/Content/WritingStyleGuide.rst

 * up
 * yet

-To avoid thinking, use the *AP* captialization at `capitalizemytitle.com <https://capitalizemytitle.com/>`__, and beware that we are using a somewhat simplified rule.
+To make things easy, use *AP* capitalization at `capitalizemytitle.com <https://capitalizemytitle.com/>`__, and be aware that we are using a somewhat simplified rule.

 .. _title-case-examples: